 Darius Barnes, a native of Baltimore, began training at various schools in Maryland.
 He attended the Baltimore School for the Arts, until his acceptance to the School of American Ballet in 2004, where he received the Rudolf Nureyev & the Estelle Dennis Scholarships.
 During his formal training, he also studied at prestigious schools such as the Kirov Ballet Academy, Chautauqua Institute, Pacific Northwest Ballet & the American Ballet Theatre.
 In 2007, he was offered an apprenticeship with the New York City Ballet & was invited to join the corps de ballet in 2008.
 In 2010, he joined the Suzanne Farrell Ballet & was invited to be an artist with the Dance Theatre of Harlem in 2014.

-Darius has also performed with the Metropolitan Opera in Aida & worked with directors & choreographers such as: Kyle Abraham, Lucie Arnez, Hinton Battle, Josh Bergasse, Mark Brokaw, Camille Brown, Tanya Wideman-Davis & Thaddeus Davis, Robert Garland, Ruben Santiago-Hudson, Bill T. Jones, Jessica Lang, Ralph Perkins, Alexi Ratmansky, Josh Rhodes, Rob Ruggerio, Tino Seghal, Sergio Trujillo & Chet Walker.
+Darius has also performed with the Metropolitan Opera in Aida, performed “ Kiss” an installation work at the Guggenheim Museum and worked with directors & choreographers such as: Kyle Abraham, Lucie Arnez, Hinton Battle, Joshua Bergasse, Mark Brokaw, Camille Brown, Marc Bruni, Warren Carlyle, Tanya Wideman-Davis & Thaddeus Davis, Scott Ellis, Robert Garland, Ruben Santiago-Hudson, Bill T. Jones, Dennis Jones, Jessica Lang, Kathleen Marshall, Jack O'Brien, Ralph Perkins, Alexi Ratmansky, Josh Rhodes, Rob Ruggerio, Tino Seghal, Sergio Trujillo, Chet Walker & Christopher Wheeldon.

-Highly interested in giving back and educating future generations, Darius has taught master classes for the F.I.T.
-Dance team, Broadway Dance Center, the Baltimore School for the Arts, the newly founded Broadway Dance Collective and served on the adjudication panel for the inaugural year of MOVE(NYC).
-He is on guest faculty at Greenwich Dance Studio in Greenwich, CT & The Dance Conservatory at St. Paul’s School for Girls in Baltimore, MD.
+Highly interested in giving back and educating future generations, Darius has taught master classes for Operation Triple Threat in Barbados, the F.I.T.
+Dance team, Broadway Dance Center, the Baltimore School for the Arts, the Broadway Dance Collective.
+He is on the teaching staff and adjudication panel for MOVE(NYC) and guest faculty at Greenwich Dance Studio in Greenwich, CT & The Dance Conservatory at St. Paul’s School for Girls in Baltimore, MD.